asross/cs205-project/README.md

 samples from complicated probability distributions for which we can only calculate relative likelihoods between locations.
 It operates by starting at a particular location on the distribution, proposing a next location, and making a random decision to move or stay put based on that relative likelihood.
-After many iterations of this process, the resulting "trace" of locations converges to samples from the distribution of interest -- if the process by which you propose and choose points satisfies a condition known as detailed balance.
+After many iterations of this process, the resulting "trace" of locations converges to samples from the distribution of interest -- if the process by which the algorithm proposes and chooses points satisfies a condition known as detailed balance.

 MCMC is a major enabler of "big science"; beyond pure statistics, many important simulations in physics, chemistry, and even weather forecasting